MY APPROACH

 “Knowing oneself comes from attending with compassionate inquiry to what is happening within.” - Gabor Máte

-My somatic offerings are informed by therapeutic yoga, Polyvagal Theory, and Sensorimotor Psychotherapy.
-In our work together we get to know and befriend our nervous systems and build new pathways towards connection and safety.
+My somatic approach is informed by therapeutic yoga, Polyvagal Theory, and Sensorimotor Psychotherapy.
+Together we get to know and befriend our nervous systems and build new pathways toward connection and safety.
 We also develop resources to help self-regulate and co-regulate as we widen our window of tolerance for sensations and emotions.
-I am a registered yoga teacher (RYT200) and my offerings support every-body utilizing movement, breathwork, mantra, meditation and visualization.
-I tailor yoga to meet the unique needs of each client, empowering clients to reclaim a greater sense of choice and respect for their bodies as they develop greater physical and mental resiliency.
+My therapeutic yoga offerings support every-body utilizing gentle movement, breath work, mantra, meditation and visualization.
+For clients wishing to integrate yoga into sessions, I tailor accessible practices to meet the unique needs of each client, empowering clients to reclaim a greater sense of choice and respect for their bodies as they develop greater physical and emotional resiliency.